immutaverse/rp2350-mkt-signer/ReadMe.md

 ## One time steps for each product or Model
-A product is a unique piece of hardware where you need to deploy signed firmware.
-The best practice is to create a new signing key for each major release of your product and approximately once a year.
-Many companies create only one signing key per unique model number, but best practice is to use different signing keys for each major release and annual update.
-This means you need different signed versions of the firmware and must manage their deployment to matching units, but it improves security and reduces the scope of impact in the event of a security event.
+A product is a unique piece of hardware that requires signed firmware for deployment.
+The best practice is to generate a new signing key for each major product release and approximately once a year.
+While many companies use a single signing key per model number, a more secure approach is to use distinct signing keys for each major update and annual refresh.

+This strategy enhances security by limiting the scope of impact in the event of a key compromise.
+However, it also requires careful management of multiple signed firmware versions to ensure each device receives the correct update.
+Over time, the number of signed firmware versions grows, increasing the complexity of maintaining and distributing the right version to each device.

+For many companies, managing this internally can be costly and operationally challenging.
+[Immutaverse](mailto:sales@immutaverse.com) offers enterprise-grade services to streamline this process, ensuring the correct signed firmware is delivered efficiently while reducing the burden on internal teams.

 *  You create your signing keys.
 We provide example commands for this.
 *  You save the private signing key as a git secret.
 *  You save the private signing key in a HSM or encrypted on